 What Makes for Great Web Design?

-Techniques and tools have changed, but readability and usability are still key.
+Techniques and tools have changed, but readability, usability and visitor engagement are still key.

 Writing about website design in 2020 feels a bit like “dancing about architecture”, as the saying goes.

 However, if you’ve taken a look around the web lately, you’ve probably seen a lot of talk about user experience and readability, without any evidence that anyone has given thought to the visual design of a web page in the past two decades.

 So, let’s talk about web design, the latest techniques and tools, important design and deployment considerations, and the most effective ways to attract your ideal target audience to your website, engage them, and convert them into customers.

 Web design, like art photography or artistic painting means that everyone can convince themselves that they are an “expert”.
 You’ve probably heard the expression that opinions are like…well, let’s just say, everyone has opinions.

 If the stakeholders of the business have any say in it, the best web design and user experience for a the website is the design that leads to the most sales and conversions.

 So what makes for the best user experience on a website?

 Fortunately, we can rely on data, and not just opinions, to make that judgement.

 Tools like Google Optimize can compare the interaction and dwell time of a user on two different versions of a webpage.
 In this way, a website’s optimal design can be decided by a user “vote”.